biocore/empress/README.md

 [DEPENDENCY_LICENSES.md](https://github.com/biocore/empress/blob/master/DEPENDENCY_LICENSES.md)
 for copies of these dependencies' licenses.

 # Citing Empres

-If you found Empress useful in your work, please cite: <>
+If you found Empress useful in your work, please cite: <Coming Soon!>

 # Questions, comments, feedback?

+This is still a work in progress.
+For questions, comments, feature requests, or bug reports please create a new issue in the repository.